 In conclusion, the combination of bipolar hemiarthroplasty with lateral plate and cable fixation provides a viable and effective treatment for complex femoral fractures, particularly in patients with severe or multiple fractures of the femur.
 This case report contributes to the growing body of knowledge regarding the management of these challenging injuries, offering insights into both the surgical technique and potential outcomes.

+Disclaimer (Artificial intelligence)

+Option 1:

+Author(s) hereby declares that NO generative AI technologies such as Large Language Models (ChatGPT, COPILOT, etc.) and text-to-image generators have been used during the writing or editing of this manuscript.

+Option 2:

+Author(s) hereby declares that generative AI technologies such as Large Language Models, etc. have been used during the writing or editing of manuscripts.
+This explanation will include the name, version, model, and source of the generative AI technology and as well as all input prompts provided to the generative AI technology

+Details of the AI usage are given below:

+1. None of them

+2.

+3.

 References